Skip to main content

 Path to Freedom on Illinois’ Underground Railroad

-Visit the secret places freedom seekers stayed in Illinois while fleeing the South.
+Visit the secret places slaves stayed in Illinois while fleeing the South.

 This meant they had to travel through Illinois discretely, usually under the cover of darkness.
 Freedom seekers would go from safe house to safe house—a path to freedom that came to be known as the Underground Railroad.